nkavadias/nkavadias.github.io/_posts/2024-12-13-Living-off-the-Land-LOTL-It’s-Not-Just-for-Subsistence-Farmers-Anymore.md

 2. Possess **unexpected functionality** that threat actors can exploit, and;
 3. Map to a **legitimate tactic or technique** in MITRE ATT&CK.

-A few years after LOLBAS took off, a similar project emerged for Unix-like systems: GTFOBins (Get the F** Out Binaries*).
-It was created in 2018 by security researchers [Andrea Cardaci](https://cardaci.xyz/) and [Emilio Pinna](https://x.com/norbemi), who were inspired by the idea of cataloguing legitimate binaries that could be abused for privilege escalation, command execution, and data exfiltration on Unix systems.
+A few years after LOLBAS took off, a similar project emerged for Unix-like systems: [GTFOBins](https://gtfobins.github.io/) (Get the F** Out Binaries*).
+It was created in 2018 by security researchers inspired by the idea of cataloguing legitimate binaries that could be abused for privilege escalation, command execution, and data exfiltration on Unix systems.

-Unlike LOLBAS, GTFOBins has a wider definition for a LOLBin.
-If a binary is already on a typical Unix machine and can help an attacker perform a task—no matter how obvious the functionality is, then it’s in scope.
+Unlike the LOLBAS Project, GTFOBins project has a wider definition for what they includ as a LOTL binary.
+If a binary is typical on Unix machine and can help an attacker perform a task to bypass security restictions or some other abuse by an attacker, no matter how obvious the functionality is, then it’s in scope.

-Each GTFOBin entry outlines how the tool can be used maliciously and is tagged into categories for abuse, with the entry reading a lot like a [man page](https://en.wikipedia.org/wiki/Man_page) for red teamers.

-Here's a table which explains the differences between the projects:
+Here's a table explaining the scope differences between the projects:

 ### LOLBAS vs GTFOBins: A Quick Comparison